camoo/enkap-edd-gateway/README.md

-# E-nkap - Mobile Money Gateway for Easy Digital Downloads
+# SmobilPay for e-commerce - Mobile Money Gateway for Easy Digital Downloads
-E-nkap Gateway for Easy Digital Downloads is a simple and powerful Payment plugin for WordPress
+SmobilPay for e-commerce Gateway for Easy Digital Downloads is a simple and powerful Payment plugin for WordPress

 You can add to WordPress, the ability to receive easily Mobile Money payment from Cameroon